tee-lab/mothe/README.md

 1. Tensorflow: 2.1.0
 2. Keras: 2.3.1
 3. sklearn: 0.23.1
+4. opencv-python: 3.4.0

 __If the environment has the wrong versions installed, just reinstall the package using pip3 and specifying the correct versions as shown below.__

 `$ pip3 install tensorflow==2.1.0`

+or you can use the requirement.txt provided with the versions of modules that has been tested with mothe.
+Use the following command to install the right versions.

+`$ pip install -r requirement.txt`

+__ALL SCREENSHOTS AND WORKING STEPS ARE PROVIDED ASSUMING THAT A VIRTUAL ENVIRONMENT HAS BEEN CREATED BY THE USER__

 ### VIRTUAL ENVIRONMENT SETUP